marcelo-ferraz/smol-forms/readme.md

 It will be triggered whenever the `validation` function is called.

-> If triggered by the **_onBlur_** event, the validation will be queued to be executed after the debounced delay, and that will trigger this callback afterwards
+> If triggered by the **_onBlur_** event, the validation will be queued to be executed after the debounced delay, and that will trigger this callback afterward.

 ## Built-in validators